virtuald/docker-registry-cache/README.md

 This is a pull-through docker private registry cache implemented using a Squid HTTP proxy.

-**WARNING**: This only works with the modern docker registry API (v2+).
-This will not work with legacy docker v1 registries.
+**WARNING**: This only works with the modern [docker registry API (v2+)](https://docs.docker.com/registry/spec/api/).
+This will not work with docker registries that use the legacy v1 API.

 What is this useful for?
 ------------------------